study-flamingo/ledall-study-guide/ledall_study_guide_manuscript_final.md

 ---

-### CHAPTER 22: THE SIXTH COUNTER - "THE CROSS RAKE"
+### COUNTER 22: THE SIXTH COUNTER - "THE CROSS RAKE"

 **Original Text:** *The Vjth Poynte callyde the cros Rake A pfur a cros rake wt a foyne at hys face wt a quarter full and an other A voyde be at youre ſtoppe*